In this introductory tutorial you will learn how to use FumeFX at a basic level. It will also introduce you to the FumeFx UI.

-Now you can see both the fire and smoke voxel simulation solutions within the Maya viewports.
+Now you can see both the fire and smoke voxel simulation solutions within the 3ds Max viewports.

-You're left with only the Fire channel's solution displayed in the Maya viewports.
+You're left with only the Fire channel's solution displayed in the 3ds Max viewports.
 What's more, is that you should be able to see the color gradient you set earlier displayed in the voxel viewport representation.
-This can be a very handy way to see how the various aspects of your simulation are reacting.
-What's more, it means if you want to tweak the coloration, you can do so now and see how it affects your calculated simulation without having to re - run it.
+This can be a VERY handy way to see how the various aspects of your simulation are reacting.
+What's more, it means if you want to tweak the coloration, you can do so now and see how it affects your calculated simulation without having to re-run it.

 Also, depending on how much height you gave your FumeFX Grid, you will most likely see the smoke hitting the top part of the volume and disappearing.
 Keep the boundary edges in mind when setting up your scenes.
-Depending on what effect you're after, you'll want to make sure that you have enough room to let simulation run naturally without smoke or fire hitting the boundaries of the volume.
+Depending on what effect you're after, you'll want to make sure you have enough room to let your simulations run naturally without hitting the boundaries of the volume.

-Finally, make sure your Perspective viewport is active and render a frame by using mental ray renderer.
+Finally, make sure your Perspective viewport is active and render a frame.